 - autonomic disorders

 strength, reflexes, and coordination.
 Since different disorders can have

-procedure involves inserting a needle into the spine and taking a sample of spinal fluid.
+procedure involves inserting a needle into the spine after numbing it and taking

-This procedure can help diagnose certain neuromuscular
+This procedure can help your neurologist diagnose myasthenia gravis.
+In this

 in the brain.

-Additional diagnostic procedures include sleep studies and angiography.
+Other diagnostic procedures include sleep studies and angiography.

 Angiography determines blockages in the blood vessels going to the brain.